dotnet/AspNetCore.Docs/aspnet/tutorials/first-mvc-app/adding-model.rst

 Examine the *Index.cshtml* view and the ``Index`` method in the Movies controller.
 Notice how the code creates a ``List`` object when it calls the View method.
 The code passes this ``Movies`` list from the ``Index`` action method to the view:

 .. literalinclude:: start-mvc/sample2/src/MvcMovie/Controllers/MoviesController.cs
   :language: c#
- :start-after:  // GET: Movies
+  :start-after:  snippet_index
- :end-before:  // End of first Index
+  :end-before: #endregion
   :dedent: 8

 When you created the movies controller, Visual Studio automatically included the following ``@model`` statement at the top of the *Index.cshtml* file: